Co-founder at Ideamotive. Technological advisor and software consultant.

 Talking about performance, C# overcomes Python with a great advantage.
-To prove that C# runs programs faster with less usage of memory, let’s have a look at data about bench-mark programs execution.
+To prove that C# runs programs faster with less memory usage, let’s look at data about bench-mark program execution.

-Recruitment of a professional well-trained developer sometimes may be challenging.
-Fortunately, there are plenty of programmers who are familiar with both Python and C#.
+Recruitment of a professional, well-trained developer may sometimes be challenging.
+Fortunately, plenty of programmers are familiar with both Python and C#.
 According toSlash Data, there were around 7 million Python developers in the world in 2018, while the number of people who code with C# reached 6,2 million.
 The other data source, asurvey conducted by Stack Overflow, demonstrates that 41.6% of all developers know how to work with Python and 32.3% how to work with C#.
-Engineers, experienced with Python and C# are a part of the Ideamotive development team.Contact us to hire the best experts in the industry!
+Engineers experienced with Python and C# are a part of the Ideamotive development team.Contact us to hire the best experts in the industry!

 Cost of development

-Now, when we are familiar with both languages let’s compare them.
+Now that we are familiar with both languages, let’s compare them.

 When to Use: Python vs C#

 To know the theory of language’s design and features is good, to see the language in action is better.
 Let’s have a look at the real-life examples of where Python and C# are applied.